treosh/crux-api/README.md

 // res -> URL-level data for https://github.com/marketplace
 ```

-### Batching Requests
+### Batch Request

-It uses a separate namespace because a different API powers it.
-And it's bigger (850 bytes) due to the complexity of constructing and parsing multipart requests.
+`crux-api/batch` uses the [CrUX Batch API](https://developers.google.com/web/tools/chrome-user-experience-report/api/guides/batch), which allows combining 1000 calls in a single batch request.
+It's a separate namespace because the API is different, and it's bigger (850 bytes) due to the complexity of constructing and parsing multipart requests.

-It uses the [CrUX Batch API](https://developers.google.com/web/tools/chrome-user-experience-report/api/guides/batch), which allows combining 1000 calls in a single batch request.

 _Note_: A set of `n` requests batched together counts toward your usage limit as `n` requests, not as one request.
 That's why the sometimes a batch response contains `429` responses.
 But the `crux-api` automatically retries these responses, aiming always to return the data you need.

 #### createBatch(createOptions)

-Accepts the same [`createOptions` as the `createQueryRecord`](https://github.com/treosh/crux-api/tree/batch-api-limits#createqueryrecordcreateoptions) and returns a `batch` function.
+Accepts the same [`createOptions` as the `createQueryRecord`](#createqueryrecordcreateoptions) and returns a `batch` function.

 #### batch(batchOptions)